Life on Lake Titicaca

 Around 44 islands comprise Uros and with 2-10 people living on each.
 For every family to make a bit of money from tourism and not to have their daily lives totally disturbed, the island communities take turns hosting tourists a couple times a week.
 On our tour we visited two islands, learning about their homes, crafts, and life on the water.

 Layers and layers of these reeds are bound together to form the buoyant floor.
-Constantly soaking in water, the the lower reeds start to rot away so new layers must be added every few months to keep the homes afloat.
+Constantly soaking in water, the lower reeds start to rot away so new layers must be added every few months to keep the homes afloat.
 A major part of the men’s tasks is to simply maintain this vulnerable landmass, while ladies mostly tend to the crafts and cooking.